THIS PAGE HAS MOVED TO http://minney.org/node/124

 They say another key difference between clinicians and managers is that managers are only interested in what will make money, whereas clinicians are only interested in delivering the highest quality.

 I don't know if you've studied Lean methodology in any detail?
-It's a series of techniques for improving the delivery of services and products, and
+It's a series of techniques for improving the delivery of services and products, and NHS Institute for Innovation and Improvement has released a number of guides of its

 This is about getting people to question the way we do things round here, to see if there's a better way.